Rules for Recognition of a GPFL Affiliate

-Established a bank account
+Establish a bank account

 Under the circumstances, consider a local Credit Union for financial services for the affiliate.

 This will be the cover of the packet to petition directly to the State Coordinating Council for recognition.
 See the sample petition below for an example.

-Petitioned for Green Party Local Affiliation (no County Green Party)
+Petition for Green Party Local Affiliation (no County Green Party)

 ARTICLE IV: Green Party of Florida Member Organizations

-c.
-The Local shall be formally organized by having approved and constituted bylaws which conform to the Ten Key Values; and
+(b) The petitioning group shall be organized by having approved and constituted bylaws which conform to the Ten Key Values; and

-d.
-The Local shall clearly affirm its commitment to abide by and respect all local, state and federal laws and regulations regarding political parties, organizations and elections.
+(f) The petitioning group shall clearly state their commitment to abide by and respect all local, state and federal laws and regulations regarding political parties, organizations and elections.